Madhavsinghrana/to_test/README.md

 # to_test
-this is only for learning perspectinve
+this is only for learning perspective.